Skip to Content

 Fresh Porcini Mushrooms

 Fresh porcini is used in a variety of pasta dishes, such as pasta fettucini, creamy ravioli, tagliatelle, and pappardelle.
-Because the mushroom is so flavorful and hearty, it’s also often served alone as a side dish and can be grilled, braised, fried, or sautéed.
+Because the mushroom is so flavorful and hearty, it’s also often served alone as a side dish and can be grilled, braised, fried, or sauteed.

 When buying fresh porcini, you should also look for caps with a reddish, brown tint and avoid a porcino with a dark under-cap or black spots.
+Brush off any dirt with a paper towel, and when you’re ready to use them, you can wash them lightly in cold water.

 Dried Porcini Mushrooms

-When making a porcini rub, you’ll definitely want to use dried porcini mushrooms.
+When making a porcini rub, you’ll want to use dried porcini mushrooms.
 The dryness allows you to grind the mushrooms into a fine powder and combine it with other seasonings and ingredients.

 Dried porcini also goes extremely well in soups, broths, sauces, and risotto, since they absorb the liquid for a chewy, soft texture and provide a nutty flavor.
 When looking for dried porcini in the supermarket, make sure the bag has full pieces of mushrooms instead of crumbly pieces and dust.